n-predicate-builder/NPredicateBuilder.Base/README.md

 ### Compound Boolean Logic

-When you need to combine logical "And" plus "Or" statements into a query you can use the built-in method that allows you to combine multiple queries.
+When you need to combine both logical "And" plus "Or" statements into a query, then you can use the built-in method, which allows you to combine multiple queries.

 ```csharp
 var filtered = new PeopleQuery()